Education in Barbados: Overview

 Universal access to primary and secondary education dates from at least the 1960s.
 The literacy rate in Barbados for youth and adults are both above 99%, only falling to 98.5 among the elderly.
 The literacy gender parity rate is 1.0.
 This information is for 2014.

-Most schools in Barbados followed and recognized the globally acccepted Cambridge International Education examinations.
+Most schools in Barbados followed and recognized the globally accepted Cambridge International Education examinations.
 According to the IB there's one school in Barbados that officially recognize the IB diploma subject to certain guidelines.

 History

-During Barbados' pre-emancipation era (1807-1833), the abolition of the slave trade spurred efforts to educate slaves.
-These efforts, aimed at immediate amelioration and preparation for freedom, underscored the importance of "civilizing and Christianizing" the slave population through education.
-Despite resistance from planters, Bishop William Hart Coleridge and others established day and Sunday schools, emphasizing moral and religious instruction.
-Post-emancipation, educational expansion continued with British government support through existing missionary societies into the 1840s, aiming to provide moral and religious instruction to the newly emancipated population.

-Beginning circa the 1950s many in Barbados were able to secure the City and Guilds qualification(s) for technical education which are recognised internationally.
+Beginning around the 1950s, many in Barbados secured the City and Guilds qualification(s) for technical education which are recognised internationally.
 The local associated office for the City and Guilds of London Institute, (CGLI) was situated in Belleville, St Michael.
-Around 1953 where the Barbados Evening Institute was set up to train a number of young men in various disciplines of engineering and building construction.
+Around 1953, the Barbados Evening Institute was set up to train a number of young men in various disciplines of engineering and building construction.
 Following on from the Evening Institute was the establishment of the Barbados Technical Institute at Richmond Gap, St. Michael.

-Intro to the BSSEE

-In 1959, Barbados saw the introduction of the Barbados Secondary Schools Entrance Examination (BSSEE), also known as the Common Entrance Examination (CEE).
-This standardized test was implemented to allocate placements in secondary schools across the island and marked a significant development in the educational system.

-During the post-independence era, especially from the late 1960s, there was a notable increase in the demand for secondary education among the general population.
-However, the existing number of secondary school spaces was insufficient to meet this rising demand.
-As a result, the BSSEE was introduced to address this challenge.